ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 .. warning::

-    When running on multiple nodes, using the local filesystem of the head node as the persistent storage location is no longer supported in most cases.
+    When running on multiple nodes, using the local filesystem of the head node as the persistent storage location is no longer supported.

     If you save checkpoints with :meth:`ray.train.report(..., checkpoint=...) <ray.train.report>` and run on a multi-node cluster, Ray Train will raise an error if NFS or cloud storage is not setup.